ghurault/python-analysis-template/README.md

 A Docker container can be used as a development environment.
 In VS Code, this can be achieved using [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers), which are configured in the [`.devcontainer`](.devcontainer/) directory.
 Essentially, a Docker image of Python is created (with optional requirements), and the current directory is mounted in the corresponding container.

+The [Dockerfile](Dockerfile) can be edited to change:

-The Python Docker image can be changed by modifying the [Dockerfile](Dockerfile).
+- The Python Docker image, in particular the Python version.
+- The Python packages that are installed.
+By default, the docker image uses [`requirements.in`](requirements.in) rather than pinned requirements.

 To set up the dev container: